WorkflowConversion/CTDConverter/README.md

 ### Issues with `libxml2` and Schema Validation
 `lxml` depends on `libxml2`.
 When you install `lxml` you'll get the latest version of `libxml2` (2.9.4) by default.
 You would usually want the latest version, but there is, however, a bug in validating XML files against a schema in this version of `libxml2`.

 If you require validation of input CTDs against a schema (which we recommend), you will need to downgrade to the latest known version of `libxml2` that works, namely, 2.9.2.
-You can do it by executing the following command **after** you've installed all other dependencies:
+You can do this by executing the following command **after** you've installed all other dependencies:

 ```sh
 $ conda install -y libxml2=2.9.2
 ```

+The `-y` flag tells `conda` to perform the installation without confirmation.
 You will be warned that this command will downgrade some packages, which is fine, don't worry.
-The `-y` flag tells `conda` to perform the installation without confirmation.

 ## How to install `CTDConverter`
 `CTDConverter` is not a python module, rather, a series of scripts, so installing it is as easy as downloading the source code from https://github.com/genericworkflownodes/CTDConverter.